Electrical Installation Condition Report EICR

 What happens if my property fails an EICR?

-If faults are found with the installation they will be noted in the report alongside recommended actions to be taken to rectify the reported faults.
+If faults are found with the electrical installation they will be noted in the report alongside recommended actions to be taken to rectify the reported faults.

 How much does an EICR report cost?

 The cost of an EICR electrical report varies depending on the property type.
+An EICR is a relatively low cost expense, to ensure electrical safety.

 Here at Niman Electrical we try to keep the EICR report costs competitively priced.